 You must specify the data type.
 You can select discrete values or interpolated values.
-For point series, area series and volume series both options are available.
+For point series, area series, horizontal plane series, vertical plane series and volume series both options are available.
 For line series only interpolated values is available.
 See also Table 5.5.

-If "discrete values" is selected for the data type, the values written in the data file are the cell-averaged values.
+If "discrete values" is selected for the data type for point series, area series, vertical plane series and volume series, the values written in the data file are the cell-averaged values.
+For horizontal plane series this is also the case if